-WHEREAS, the District Board of Directors considered the updated 2023 WSCP and proposed implementation ordinance during the public hearing held on February 21, 2023, and other testimony and public comments provided at the hearing.
+WHEREAS, the District Board of Directors considered the Updated 2020 Urban Water Management Plan during the public hearing held on December 19, 2023, and other testimony and public comments provided at the hearing.

-NOW THEREFORE, BE IT HEREBY RESOLVED, that the Board of Directors adopts the 2023 Water Shortage Contingency Plan; and
+NOW THEREFORE, BE IT HEREBY RESOLVED, that the Board of Directors hereby adopts the Updated 2020 Urban Water Management Plan, including final modifications incorporated based on comments received during the public hearing.